mccjpt/EDGY/README.md

   - includes support for showing and hiding link types as well as their user given names
 - .mxs file includes library symbols

 After importing these two files into MetaEdit+ you may apply EDGY.
-For importing choose Repository | Import... (https://www.metacase.com/support/55/manuals/meplus/Mp-5_3_2.html)
+For importing, login to MetaEdit+ and then choose Repository | Import... and start modeling with EDGY.
+(For import details see https://www.metacase.com/support/55/manuals/meplus/Mp-5_3_2.html)
 The main objective for this implementation is being able to integrate EDGY with other modeling languages, and extend it as needed.
 Metamodel extensions can be done with MetaEdit+ Workbench.